 Thanks to its central location, the Springfield/Franconia area contains more than 22 million square feet of commercial development, one of the largest concentrations in Fairfax County.

-Nearly 4.8 million square feet of office space is located in Springfield and Franconia.
+More than 5.1 million square feet of office space is located in Springfield and Franconia.
 Office buildings vary from townhouse condominiums to high-rise buildings.

 With nearly 6.4 million square feet of retail space, including the soon-to-be-renovated Springfield Mall, this is the largest retail submarket in Fairfax County.
 Additionally, the submarket boasts 11 hotels with almost 1,900 rooms.